rashedafridi/my-Threejs-Journey/README.md

     const alphaTexture = textureLoader.load("/textures/door/alpha.jpg");
     ```

-  - We can use belo colback to debug texture Loader issue
+  - We can use bellow callback to debug texture Loader issue

     ```js
     const textureLoader = new THREE.TextureLoader(loadingManager);